ts4z/barge-rulebook/src/poker-games.md

 [Oklahoma](oklahoma.md) appears to be popular with dealers for a reason that the "cash game" rule should make clear.

+### TLDR Summaries

+Many games have a "TLDR" section, which tries to describe the games in brief.
+These are not intended to be an authoritative description of the rules.

 ### Variations